Ankk98/parmanu-viz/README.md

 ## KITTI math

 Ported from the [KITTI object devkit](https://github.com/bostondiditeam/kitti) / [kitti_object_vis](https://github.com/kuixu/kitti_object_vis).
 Optional local clones under `.reference/` for development only.

+## Contributions welcome

+Issues, ideas, and pull requests are welcome.
+You do not need to set up a build step or install dependencies — the project is plain HTML and JavaScript.

+Ways to help:

+- **New datasets** — add a loader under `js/datasets/` and register it (see [Add another dataset](#add-another-dataset) above).
+- **Bug fixes and UX** — viewer controls, file pickers, labeling, or calibration edge cases.
+- **Docs and examples** — clearer usage notes, screenshots, or dataset-specific guides.

+To contribute:

+1. Fork the repo and create a branch for your change.
+2. Test by opening `index.html` locally with sample data from a supported dataset.
+3. Open a pull request with a short description of what changed and how you tested it.

+For larger changes (new dataset formats, rendering changes), open an issue first so we can align on approach.

 ## License